punkspock/yt-scripts/README.md

 The project is designed to be passed on to a new owner should I leave the department GitLab.
 The code is meant to be useful for other people.

-This code is for working with FLASH data in the Shelton group.